Image: https://www.freepik.com/free-vector/student-reading-illustration_826080.htm'>Designed by Freepik

 The Book Fair created a great opportunity to “Explore a Galaxy of Great Books”.

 All students in the Junior School and Year 6 inspected, read, shared then wrote their wish lists after viewing a wide range of books, activity packs, posters and stationery.
-They also estimated how Mars bars and Milky Ways were in a jar.
+They also estimated how many Mars bars and Milky Ways were in a jar.
 Eleven students guessed the correct number so we are down to a tie breaker to see who will take them home!

 Sales of over $7400 means that the College has earned more than $2400 in resources as commission.
 This has only happened because our wonderful families value reading and have generously supported the Book Fair.